 Church of St. Crallo in Coychurch was erected in the 13th century, the first mention of it dates back to 1254.
 From the Middle Ages to 1877, it did not undergo any major modernizations.
 Only in the second half of the nineteenth century, renovation was necessary due to the collapse of the tower, which at the time destroyed the southern and partly northern transept.
 The reconstruction, based on the preserved church illustrations, was carried out by Welsh architect John Prichard.

-The church was erected as a three-nave, four-span basilica on a cruciform plan with a rectangular chancel on the eastern side, a northern and southern transept and a tower at the intersection of naves.
-From the south side, the porch was added to the nave.
-The windows of the central nave of the clerestorium have the form of a cinquefoil, whereas the windows of the side aisles are crowned with trefoils.
-The western façade is decorated with a large ogival window with a tracery and a gothic entrance portal.
-A large gothic window with a tracery also adorns the eastern wall of the chancel.
+The church was erected as a three-aisle, four-bay basilica on a cross plan, with a rectangular chancel on the eastern side, not large in relation to the nave, northern and southern transepts and a four-sided tower at the crossing.
+From the south, the entrance to the nave was preceded by a porch.
+The windows of the central nave in the clerestory had the form of a cinquefoil, but only on the south side, because the northern wall was left without openings.
+The windows of the aisles, transept and the chancel were narrow, quite high, topped with trefoils.
+The west façade was decorated with a large ogival window with a three-light tracery and a Gothic entrance portal, flanked by two rare quatrefoil windows.
+A large Gothic window with a tracery was also placed in the eastern wall of the chancel.
+Inside the open roof truss of the aisles and the wooden wagon roof of the central nave were based on moulded, pointed arcades falling onto octagonal pillars.
+The presbytery was also not vaulted, but only covered with an open, wooden truss.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.